Pricing Theory

 The concept of a ‘negative externality’ is well-known to economists, and it is often mentioned in the mainstream media.
 An example of a negative externality is the economic damage caused by anthropogenic carbon emissions.
 The standard response of many economists and lawmakers is to try to limit these emissions by invoking the polluter pays principle.

+With negative externalities being in the spotlight, we need to remind ourselves that there can exist other kinds of externality, including positive externalities.
 A positive externality is a spillover benefit that is enjoyed by a third-party who does not pay for the benefit.
-What creates a positive externality is a merit good.
-A merit good is a good or service that provides significant long-term benefits for many people in society.
-Two examples are education and preventative healthcare.
+What creates a positive externality is called a merit good.
+A merit good is a good or service that provides significant benefits for people who do not pay.
+Examples are education and healthcare, because they often produce spillover benefits for society as a whole.

 §